Richard Canter

 Joshua Duebber

-In addition to his engineering pursuits, Joshua has taught private saxophone lessons to over 10 students and he currently serves as the Woodwind Caption Head at Walnut Hills High School.
-Joshua is highly involved in the CCM saxophone studio under the direction of Dr. James Bunte.
-He has been a part of various ensembles, including the CCM Wind Symphony, CCM Wind Ensemble, CCM Saxophone Ensemble, UC Bearcat Jazz Band, and Tertio Quartet.
-As a jazz musician, Joshua has been the lead saxophonist for the OMEA District 14 Honor Jazz Band, UC Bearcat Jazz Band, and the Cincinnati Youth Jazz Orchestra.
-In 2020, Joshua was also recognized as an OMEA All-State musician.
-In high school, Joshua was involved in several notable performances.
-He performed a concerto with the Walnut Hills High School Wind Ensemble and was a featured soloist for the Walnut Hills Marching Band.
-His skills as a musician and leader have also been recognized through his experience as a Band Captain.
-Joshua has put his engineering skills to use by designing various devices and equipment for saxophonists that he sells to local saxophonists.
-Joshua is also skilled in woodwind instrument repair and cleaning.
+In addition to his engineering pursuits, Joshua has served as the Woodwind and Visual Caption Heads for the Walnut Hills Marching Blue and Gold and is currently Arranging Chair for the Radiant Saxophone Ensemble as part of the Radiant Ensembles Inc. 501(c)3 non-profit organization.
+In this position, he leads a team of 10 arrangers that adapt and engrave works for jazz big band, wind band, orchestra, choir, and many other collections of instrumentation all for large saxophone ensemble.
+During his time at UC, Joshua was highly involved in the CCM saxophone studio under the direction of Dr. James Bunte.
+He has been a member of the CCM Wind Symphony, CCM Wind Ensemble, CCM Saxophone Ensemble, UC Bearcat Jazz Band, Midnight Quartet, and Tertio Quartet.
+As a jazz musician, UC Bearcat Jazz Band and the Cincinnati Youth Jazz Orchestra.
+Joshua is a proud alumnus of Walnut Hills High School.
+Throughout high school, he was involved in several notable performances.
+He performed a concerto with the Walnut Hills High School Wind Ensemble, was a featured soloist for the Walnut Hills Marching Band and was recognized as an OMEA All-State musician.
+His skills as a musician and leader were also recognized through his experience as a Band Captain of the Marching Blue & Gold.
 In his free time, Joshua enjoys cooking, building legos, and composing/arranging music. |

 |